Hike to this Special Hanging Lake in Colorado

 As I trudged my way slowly up, sweating and breathing heavily, I asked each person I saw coming down: “How much further?”
 The answer: “There’s a way to go yet … and it gets steeper … but it’s worth it.”

-There are, thankfully, plenty of places to rest along the way alone in the canyon with the waterfall flowing through.
-Just pausing to listen to the birds and the water rushing past was like a day at the spa but sweatier.
+There are, thankfully, plenty of places to rest along the way, alone in the canyon with the waterfall flowing through.
+Just pausing to listen to the birds and the water rushing past was like a day at the spa albeit sweatier.

 The waterfall, which gets bigger the further you go, makes it easy to know you’re going the right way.
-This is important since the trail is so strewn with rocks that it’s sometimes hard to discern if there is a trail.
+Since the trail is so strewn with rocks, it’s sometimes hard to discern whether there’s a trail.

-Out there, it was me, trees as old as time, and granite rock face as far as I could see.
-The waterfall that began as a trickle eventually becomes a gush, and other than that, there are few signs of change for millennia.
+Out there, it was me, trees and granite rock face as far as I could see.
+The waterfall that began as a trickle eventually became a gush.
+Other than that, there are few signs of change for millennia.

-Finally, when I know it can’t possibly be any further, there is a metal rail signaling previous civilization.
+Finally, when I know it can’t possibly be any further, there is a metal rail signaling a previous civilization.
 Those last few hundred feet or so, I’m not on a trail but more a rock wall of disjointed steps.
-There is also a tree growing through the granite steps, so it’s unclear.
+There’s also a tree growing through the granite steps, making it unclear.
 The rail, though, serves an important purpose.
 Looking over the side, there is one foot between me and a 1,000-foot drop.
 But man, that view.

-I clutched those handrails like it was a deathmatch and dragged myself up those steps.
-It’s tricky and daunting, but I’ve come so far there’s no way I’m not doing it – and trust me – you will think about turning back right then.
+I clutched those handrails like it was a death match and dragged myself up those steps.
+It’s tricky and daunting, but I’d come too far to turn back.
+But you’ll probably think about back then.

-A geological fault caused the lakebed to fall from the valley floor above and form Hanging Lake.
-Deposits of limestone and travertine from the lake above created the new lake below, so it’s like a bowl of water flowing into a bowl of water.
+A geological fault caused the lake bed to fall from the valley floor above and form Hanging Lake.
+Deposits of limestone and travertine from the lake above created the new lake below.
+It’s now like a bowl of water flowing into a bowl of water.

 Protecting this geological wonder is serious business and you shouldn’t touch the water or associated trees at all.
 Getting in is forbidden.

-A human-made, wooden walkway leads to the lake and provides a place to stand and gawk at its dreamlike perfection.
-The huge pine trees, plants, flowers, and crystal-clear water mesmerize as the waterfall cast rainbows and chipmunks frolic at my feet.
+A human-made, wooden walkway leads to the lake, providing a place to stand and gawk at its dreamlike perfection.
+The huge pine trees, lush plants, vibrant flowers, and crystal-clear water all mesmerize.
+The waterfall casts rainbows, and chipmunks frolic at my feet.

-The geologic processes create a recipe for perfect turquoise water and hanging plants rarely seen anywhere else in the states.
+The geologic processes create perfect turquoise water and hanging plants rarely seen anywhere else in the United States.

-If you can rip your eyes away from the lake and turn around, you’ll see an equally breathtaking view over the gorge you just traversed.
+If you can rip your eyes away from the lake, you’ll see another breathtaking view over the gorge you just traversed.

-The lake system is actually three layers.
-Up a short but steep climb 200 yards above Hanging Lake is the waterfall called Spouting Rock.
+The lake system consists of three distinct layers.
+Several waterfalls feed the lake, most notably Bridal Veil Falls, which cascades into the main pool.
+Up a short but steep climb of 200 yards above Hanging Lake is the waterfall called Spouting Rock.
 It’s aptly named, too, because it shoots out of a hole in the cliff face of the mountain.

 The force of its spray over the years created a shallow cave you can walk behind.
 Colorado is full of these wonders.